CYBERCOP-404/HPKG/README.md

 cd HPKG
 python hamster.py
 ```
-# THIS IS A POMO CODE GENARATOR FOR ALL OF OPEN SOURCE CODE ...
+# THIS IS A POMO CODE GENARATOR FOR ALL OF USERS ...
 ### IF YOU LEARN THIS PYTHON CODE.
 MASSAGE ME ON TELEGRAM .
 ![wave](https://user-images.githubusercontent.com/65462564/225171686-93c2fd4b-ced4-4602-85e4-13deacf4af62.svg)